Yananwang1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](reasearch05-1.PNG)

-This project is related to mine because this project is similar to my original concept of making guitars, and uses acceleration to control the change of sound.
-Although it has nothing to do with what I want to do, it is shared here because it inspired me.
+This project is related to mine because This code is similar to my project.
+We all used input pin as trigger to switch sound.

 ### Related project 6 Musical Instrument with Micro:Bit ###